Charles Zwar: Move to the United Kingdom and later life

 Zwar left Australia for Britain in 1936 on the same ship as children's author Isobel Ann Shead (1906–1985).
 They had met in Melbourne while Shead was working for the ABC 1933–1936, and later as presenter of a children's program on 3DB (Melbourne).
 In 1938, they married in Surrey, England.
 Both succeeded in establishing careers there, with Shead appointed to a series high-profile positions with the BBC, while Zwar carved out a career as a composer and musical director for musical comedies and revues that lasted more than three decades.

 Zwar and Shead are believed to have separated in the early 1950s.
 In 1955 he remarried, his second wife being Diana Plunkett (1918–1992), a theatrical technician and manager at the Lyric Theatre Hammersmith.
 At the time of the marriage he was musical director of Sandy Wilson's musical The Buccaneer.
 The couple had one child, a daughter.

 Zwar's longest and most successful collaboration was with writer/lyricist Alan Melville.
 He also wrote songs with Kenneth Leslie-Smith, Diana Morgan, Robert MacDermot (1910–1964) and Australian Lance Mulcahy.
-Although his professional career was almost exclusively in the United Kingdom, Zwar's music did make it to the USA.
+Although his professional career was almost exclusively in the United Kingdom, Zwar's music did make it to the US.
 He is included, for example in the credits for the 1960 Broadway revue, From A to Z (Plymouth Theatre).
 Premiering on 20 April, the show also included contributions from Woody Allen, Jerry Herman and Jay Thompson.

 Zwar reconnected with the Australian theatre several times during the 1950s and 1960s, contributing material for such shows as Sweetest and Lowest: A Revue in Time (Minerva Theatre, Sydney; 5 December 1947); Metropolitan Merry-Go-Round (Metropolitan Theatre, Sydney; 12 February 1953); and the 1964 Phillip Theatre revue, Is Australia Really Necessary?
 (Syd; 3 Oct.).

 Charles Zwar died on 2 December 1989 at Oxford, England.